NathanBlackburnDev/fromthetransistor-week1/README.md

 FPGAs consist of many logic blocks, each typically consisting of flip-flops and logic functions and a routing network connecting the logic blocks.
 With FPGAs, you can redefine each logic block and the connections between connections that can be used to build complex digital logic ciruits without physically connecting individual gates and flip-flops.

 ![Screen Shot 2024-02-10 at 18 12 07 pm](https://github.com/NathanBlackburnDev/fromthetransistor-week1/assets/116575260/4350bbad-400d-44a9-b2bd-f16b2cf2ae95)

+- CLBs shown as blue boxes above are the resources of FGPA meant to implement logic functions.
+Each CLB is comprised of a set of slices which are further decomposable into a definite nuber of LUTs, flip-flops (FFs) and Muxes
+- I/O blocks (IOBs) available at FPGA periphery facilitate external connections.
+These programmable blocks carry signals to or from an FPGA chip.
+The IOBs are the green rectangles on the edge, but still inside the FPGA
+- Switch matrix (red lines) is an interconnecting wire-like arrangment within FPGA.
+These offer connectivity for the CLBs or provide dedicated low impendance, minimum delay paths

 ### How does FPGA programming work?
 FPGA programming uses a HDL to manipulate circuits depending on what capabilites you want the device to have.
 The process is different from programming a CPU or GPU, since you aren't writing a program that will run sequentially.
 Instead, you are using a HDL to create circuits and physically change the hardware depending on what you want it to do.
 The process is similar to programming software in that you write code that is turned into a binary file and loaded onto the FPGA, but the outcome is that the HDL makes physical changes to the hardware, rather than strictly optimizng the device to run software.
 A program on an FPGA pieces together lower-level elements like logic gates and memory blocks, which work in concert to complete a task.
 Because you're manipulating the hardware from the ground up, FPGAs allow a great deal of flexibility.
 You can adjust basic functions such as memory or power usage depending on the task.